-- Reserve materials are shelved in the area behind the circulation desk and may be requested from a circulation worker or library staff member. - All reserve materials must be checked out, even if only for photocopying. - Return all reserve materials to the circulation desk. - There is a limit of 3 reserve materials that may be checked out to a borrower at one time. - Reserve materials checked out within three hours of closing, may be used overnight and returned within one hour of opening the next day the library is open. - The fine for each overdue reserve item is \$1.00 PER HOUR.
+- Course reserves are shelved across from the self-checkout station. - All reserve materials must be checked out, even if only for photocopying. - Return all reserve materials to the marked shelving area next to the course reserves. - There is a limit of 3 reserve materials that may be checked out to a borrower at one time. - Course reserves checked out within three hours of closing, may be used overnight and returned within one hour of opening the next day the library is open. - The fine for each overdue reserve item is \$1.00 PER HOUR.

-Overdue Materials and Delinquent Fine Notices
+Overdue Materials and Delinguent Fine Notices